-So, how does a toilet auger work to unclog your toilet?
+So, how to use a toilet auger to unclog your toilet?

 If you’ve tried a plunger and you’re not getting any results you may need to pull out the big guns.

 Let’s find out how to unclog your toilet!

 What is a Toiler Auger?
 How to Use a Toilet Auger?